Corporate Disclosure Policy

 2. Basic Principles Regarding the Disclosure of Material Information

-MC discloses material information based on the following five principles:
+MC discloses material information in compliance with applicable laws based on the following five principles:

 -